datagone/vscode-stryker-mutator/README.md

   - Command Pallette (✔️)
 - `Stryker.NET: Install Stryker.NET Tool`: Will install the latest version of stryker dotnet tool.
 It will use the settings to determine the Global or Local Installation (❌).
 Available from the:
   - Command Pallette (✔️)
+- `Stryker.NET: Update Stryker.NET Tool`: Will update the latest version of stryker dotnet tool.
+It will use the settings to determine the Global or Local Installation (❌).
+Available from the:
+  - Command Pallette (✔️)
 - `Stryker.NET: Uninstall Stryker.NET Tool`: Will uninstall the stryker dotnet tool.
 It will use the settings to determine the Global or Local Installation (❌).
 Available from the:
   - Command Pallette (✔️)
 - `Stryker.NET: Show the Report`: Will display the latest generated mutation report.
 Available from the: